quinn-toolbox/gailbot/README.md

 ## About Gailbot

-Gailbot is named after [Gail Jefferson](https://en.wikipedia.org/wiki/Gail_Jefferson), inventor of the transcription system used in [Conversation Analysis](https://en.wikipedia.org/wiki/Conversation_analysis) transcription system.
-She can make a first pass at generating a transcript that can then be improved manually.
+Gailbot is named after [Gail Jefferson](https://en.wikipedia.org/wiki/Gail_Jefferson), inventor of the transcription system used for [Conversation Analysis](https://en.wikipedia.org/wiki/Conversation_analysis).
+She can generate a first pass at a transcript that can then be improved manually.

 ## How Gailbot works